 - 3 eggs

 - 1 teaspoon vanilla

 - 1 teaspoon salt

 - 1/2 teaspoon nutmeg

 - 1 cup chopped pecans

-- The baking soda give the cookies a little crunch.
+The baking soda gives the cookies a little crunch.
 Leave it out and you'll have soft pillow cookies.